osm2pgsql-dev/osm2pgsql-website/generalization/index.md

 [*Cartographic
 generalization*](https://en.wikipedia.org/wiki/Cartographic_generalization){:.extlink}
-is the process turning detailed geographic data into more general data for smaller zoom levels or smaller scale maps.
+is the process of turning detailed geographic data into more general data for smaller zoom levels or smaller scale maps.
 It is essential for generating good-looking, easy to interpret, and fast rendering small scale maps.

-Currently osm2pgsql has almost no built-in support for generalization, usually it is done using lots of SQL magic after the initial import of the data with osm2pgsql.
+Historically osm2pgsql has almost no built-in support for generalization, usually it is done using lots of SQL magic after the initial import of the data with osm2pgsql.
 From September 2022 to February 2023 we ran a [project](https://prototypefund.de/project/generalisierung-von-openstreetmap-daten-mit-osm2pgsql/){:.extlink}